neo-empresarial/clockify-integration/README.md

 ---

-With the development database created and python requirements installed we can migrate the tables.
+With the database created and python requirements installed we can migrate the tables.
 We will use the `orator_config.py` file to migrate, run the following command:

 ```bash
 $ orator migrate -c orator_config.py
 ```

-If you want to recreate a fresh database.
-Just delete all the tables from the database and repeat the steps above.
+If you want to begin a new database, delete all the tables and run the migrations again.